-F. Sales of state licenses by nongovernmental entities:
+Sales of state licenses by nongovernmental entities:

-- (1) Amounts retained by nongovernmental entities as compensation for services performed in selling state licenses are gross receipts. - (2) Example: G owns and operates a small grocery store in rural New Mexico which is located near a popular fishing area.
-As a convenience to the public, G sells New Mexico Game and Fish licenses.
-For its services in selling these licenses, G retains a small percentage of the total license fee.
+Amounts retained by nongovernmental entities as compensation for services performed in (1) selling state licenses are gross receipts.

+(2) Example: G owns and operates a small grocery store in rural New Mexico which is located near a popular fishing area.
+As a convenience to the public, G sells New Mexico game and fish licenses.
+For its services in selling these licenses.
+G retains a small percentage of the total license fee.
 The amounts retained are gross receipts because they are receipts derived from services performed in New Mexico.
 G may not deduct the amounts retained pursuant to Section 7-9-66 NMSA 1978 which deals with commissions derived from the sale of tangible personal property not subject to the gross receipts tax.
-A New Mexico game and fish license is not tangible personal property pursuant to Subsection J of Section 7-9-3 NMSA 1978. - G. Stockbrokers' commissions: Gross receipts include commissions received by stockbrokers, located in New Mexico, for handling transactions for out-of-state as well as in-state residents. - H. Attorneys' fees: Regardless of the source of payment or the fact of court appointment, the fees of attorneys are subject to the gross receipts tax to the extent that their services are performed in this state.
+A New Mexico game and fish license is not tangible personal property pursuant to Section 7-9-3 NMSA 1978.

+С. Stockbrokers' commissions: Gross receipts include commissions received by stockbrokers for handling transactions.
+The commissions are receipts from performing a service.